hackerkid/LightOJ-Solutions/README.md

 ###1009 - Back to Underworld
 I didn't use any normal graph algorithm for solving this problem.
 Even tough the problem uses a little concept of connected componenents.
 Try approaching the problem by considering the rivals as nodes in a graph.
 Check the code if you are stuck for a long time

+###1011 - Marriage Ceremonies
+This is a normal Memoization with Bit masking type problem.
+Normal recursion without memoization causes a TLE.